comunica/Article-ISWC2023-SolidQuery/content/benchmark.md

 and requirements from [similar benchmarks](cite:cites ldbc, lingbm, ldbc_snb_interactive), we introduce the following requirements for our benchmark:

 1. **WebIDs**: Dataset consists of WebIDs corresponding to simulated agents.
-WebIDs refer to one LDP-based storage vault, and are represented using a standard RDF serialization.
+Each WebID refers to one LDP-based storage vault, and is represented using a standard RDF serialization.
 2. **Data vaults**: Dataset consists of data vaults containing RDF files in LDP containers.
 3. **Type indexes**: WebIDs link to type indexes, containing registrations for data in the agent's vault.
 4. **Variability of vaults**: Data is organized differently in across vaults, to simulate different data organization preferences.